-A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Master's Thesis (Guides and Documents)/Master's Project (Guides and Documents) folders available on iLearn and accessible using the following path: iLearn-Community-Office of Research and Graduate Studies (ORGS)-Graduate Studies.
+A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.

-For registration details, please refer to Thesis and Final Project Registration under the Academic Policies and Regulations section of this catalog.
+For registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.